DazLamas/ECMA6-Classes/README.md

 ### Set up

-You'd need a local server if you want to run it on your computer:
+A local server is required to run it on your computer:

 ```
 $ npm install http-server -g